erimcg/Using-D3js/02_01_binding_data.md

 var arr = [13, 8, 3, 2, 2];
 </pre>

-When the `data` method is executed, it iterates over the elements in the array and for each data value adds a `__data__` property holding the data value to one of the visual element in the selection.
+When the `data` method is executed, it iterates over the elements in the array and for each data value adds a `__data__` property holding the data value to one of the visual elements in the selection.

 In the example below, we have a `svg` element that contains 5 `rect` elements.
 We've positioned each `rect` element by setting their `x` and `y` properties, but have omitted the `width` attribute for each rectangle (for now), because we'd like the width of each rectangle to be dependent on the data that is bound to the element.